 You load the camera and take a couple of shots.
 The next time you take the camera out you have forgotten the ISO of the film you loaded.
 The solution is to use ISO 100 to work out exposure.
 If the film is 100, all well and good.
 If it was 50, then under exposure by 1 stop will result.
 If it was 400 the over exposure by 2 stops will result.
 Luckily, most negative film can handle under exposure by 1 stop or over exposure by 2 stops.

 Camera f stops and shutter speed are normally linked in a simple way.
 However, at shutter speeds slower than about 1 second, this relationship breaks down and there is a need to compensate for that failure.
 This is called reciprocity failure.
 This is especially important if you use your camera in 'T' or 'B' mode.
 Find info about Reciprocity Failure here.

 Unloading Film Trap

 After you have taken the last frame of the film, you forget to wind the film on to the end (120, 127) or forget to rewind the film (35mm).
-When you take the film out, either the last two frames will be fogged (120,127) or the whole film will be fogged (35mm).
+If you do not do this before you take the film out, either the last two frames will be fogged (120,127) or the whole film will be fogged (35mm).